 1/3 cup cacao powder/unsweetened cocoa powder

 1/2 cup dried fruit of choice (my favorite: unsweetened dried blueberries)

 5 Tablespoons coconut oil

-1/4 cup agave (or honey or maple syrup)
+1/4 cup liquid sweetener of choice (i.e.: agave nectar, honey, maple syrup)

 1.5 teaspoons vanilla extract (if using vanilla powder, add it to dry ingredients)